hashicorp/terraform-provider-azuread/website/docs/r/group_member.markdown

 The following arguments are supported:

 * `group_object_id` - (Required) The Object ID of the Azure AD Group you want to add the Member to.
+Changing this forces a new resource to be created.
 * `member_object_id` - (Required) The Object ID of the Azure AD Object you want to add as a Member to the Group.
 Supported Object types are Users, Groups or Service Principals.
+Changing this forces a new resource to be created.

 -> **NOTE:** The Member object has to be present in your Azure Active Directory, either as a Member or a Guest.